ariktatishev/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

-\*\***Give us feedback on Tinkerbelle.**\*\*
+\*\***Give us feedback on Tinkerbelle.**\*\* _Feedback:_ The tool is very easy to use.
+I wish that the audio part was more intuitive in terms of which result to pick from the website.

 ## Part D. Wizard the device